Recent NZ immigrant Rosh takes his family out to dine at an Auckland restaurant.

-“The country’s great,” Rosh replied over the phone.
+“New Zealand is great,” Rosh replied over the phone.
 “We’re having fun.
-We went out dining too, recently.”
+And we went out dining too, recently.”

-“Incidentally, she was taunting me just a few days ago, that I was a miser.
+“Incidentally, she had been taunting me just a few days ago, that I was a miser.
 Hadn’t once taken her out to a hotel to dine... "

 “Then?” asked Qosh.

 “Realizing the gravity of the situation, I decided that we should go dining at Valentines.
-How we ate – by which I mean how much we ate – would have made us paupers, had we gone anywhere else.”
+Going anywhere else and having to pay by how we much we ate would have made us paupers.
+So, kiddo, wife and I arrived at Valentine."

-“Excuse me," I said, "Do drinks have to be paid for separately here, or are they included in the meal?”
+“Excuse me," I whispered at her.
+"Do drinks have to be paid for separately here, or are they included in the meal?”

-She smiled slowly at my question, and said, “Sorry?”
+She smiled slowly at my question, and whispered back, “Sorry?”

 A knife pierced my heart.
-I asked again, "Are these drinks free here, or do they have to be paid for separately?”
+I whispered again, "Are the drinks free here, or do they have to be paid for separately?”

-Her smile deepened.
-From the enlightenment that this turkey had arrived newly in the country.
-And was eating out at a restaurant for the first time.
+Her smile deepened with her instant enlightenment, that this turkey had arrived newly in the country.
+And was probably eating out at a New Zealand restaurant for the first time.

-“The first one is on the house,” she said.
+“The first one is on the house,” she whispered back.
 “The rest have to be paid for.”

-That said, she smiled again cutely and then walked away. l felt as if I had been given a life.
-I found Isha staring at me, as I turned back towards her at the table.
+That said, she smiled again cutely and walked away. l felt as if I had been given a life.
+As I turned back from her, I found Isha staring at me.

-“Asking her,” I said, “whether the food is so bad here, that everyone is having to wet their throats first.”
+“Nah,” I said.
+“Just asking if the food is so dry here, that everyone is having to wet their throats first.”